DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/03-classification/homework.md

 <img src="images/correlation-matrix.png" />

+### Make price binary

+* We need to turn the price variable from numeric into binary.
+* Let's create a variable `above_average` which is `1` if the price is above (or equal to) `152`.

 ### Question 3

-* Calculate the mutual information score for the two categorical variables that we have.
+* Calculate the mutual information score with the (binarized) price for the two categorical variables that we have.
 Use the training set only.
 * Which of these two variables has bigger score?
 * Round it to 2 decimal digits using `round(score, 2)`